texas-robocamp/texas-robocamp.github.io/virtual/programming/decisions.md

 permalink: decisions.html
 ---

 **TODO** *It might be more beneficial to bring back the bank account example; it would help keep the curriculum feel unified.
-Checking to see if they're maintaining a minimum balance --> fees; overdrawing fee could both be used in a withdraw function*
+We actually explicitly mention overdraws and deposit limits, so it would be good continuity.
+We could also make the switch statement have something to do with types of bank accounts - say savings accts have a different deposit limit*

 In this section, we're going to learn how to control the flow of a C++ program.
 Sometimes, you want your program to do one thing if certain conditions are met and to do another thing if other conditions are ~~true~~ *met?
 To stay consistent*.
 We make decisions and control the flow of the program using logical expressions and if-else statements.